HL7/carin-rtpbc/source/pages/Submission_method.md

 * URL: [base]/Claim/$submit

 #### Submit parameter
-The operation has a single FHIR resource input parameter consisting of a **Bundle** containing the Claim resource and referenced supporting resources.
+The operation has a single FHIR&reg; resource input parameter consisting of a **Bundle** containing the Claim resource and referenced supporting resources.

 #### Request parameter bundle
 * Claim - The main RTPBC request